How to Crochet the Camel Stitch Tutorial HDC in 3rd Loop

 - To start a row of half double crochet stitches begin with any number of chains, plus 2.

-- Turn your work at the end of a row.
+- Turn your work at the end of the row so you’re looking at the back of the first row.

 - Ch 2 to start a new row.